 The moment you lose your footing and can’t regain control, an alarm goes off.
 You are going down.
 But it’s not an innocent trip or a clumsy moment.
 You slipped because beneath your feet was a dangerous surface.
-It is normal to take some of the blame for your fall, but dangerous flooring conditions play an enormous role in these accidents.
+Dangerous flooring or surface conditions outside of your control play an enormous role in these accidents.

 What is considered a slip & fall liability case?